getsops/sops/README.rst

 encrypted if modified, and saved back to its original location.
 All of these steps, apart from the actual editing, are transparent to the user.

+The order in which available decryption methods are tried can be specified with ``--decryption-order`` option or **SOPS_DECRYPTION_ORDER** environment variable as a comma separated list.
+The default order is ``age,pgp``.
+Offline methods are tried first and then the remaining ones.

 Test with the dev PGP key
 ~~~~~~~~~~~~~~~~~~~~~~~~~